 That’s what people are gently trying to tell you.

-Q: Is it unfair to let your son’s girlfriend sleep over but not let your daughter’s boyfriend sleep over?
+Question: Is it unfair to let your son’s girlfriend sleep over but not let your daughter’s boyfriend sleep over?

 I am not the parent in this situation but the daughter.
 However, my brother is also a few years older than me (I’m 19) if that makes any difference.
 My parents don’t even allow my boyfriend in my bedroom at all.
 I figured it’s because I’m the youngest and a girl.

-A: It may be 2017 but very often girls and boys are treated differently so yes, I suspect it is precisely because you are the girl and the youngest – although at 19 not so young.
+It may be 2017 but very often girls and boys are treated differently so yes, I suspect it is precisely because you are the girl and the youngest – although at 19 not so young.

 To be frank, if I were your parents, I wouldn’t let either of you have boyfriends and girlfriends sleep over but every parent is different.